 With the exception of Matches and Competitions, the Club does not operate a pre-booking system.

-There is a ball chute on the 1st and 10th tees and a ball may be placed in the chute only when all players in the match are on the putting green (1st tee) or at the Halfway Hut (10th tee) and ready to play.
+There is a ball chute on the 1st and 10th tees, and a ball may be placed in the chute only when all players in the match are on the putting green (1st tee) or at the Halfway Hut (10th tee) and ready to play.

 Unless specific tee reservations are operative, either for a major event/society or with the approval of the General Manager, all starting must adhere to the approved matrix.
-This matrix will be published and communicated on the course information board the website and notice boards.
+This matrix will be published and communicated on the course information board, the website, and notice boards.

 The clock on the information sign adjacent to the first tee is designated the official starting clock.

-No play is allowed before 8 am
+No play is allowed before 8:00 am.

 The last group to tee off before times change must do so early enough for players to clear the green in time for the next time phase to start.